Skip to content

 Watching Oil Paint Dry

-UNDERSTANDING THE DYING TIMES FOR OIL PAINT Traditional oil paints are bound with drying oils.
+UNDERSTANDING THE DRYING TIMES FOR OIL PAINT Traditional oil paints are bound with drying oils.
 This is what gives them their unique working properties and makes them much slower drying…

 Anatomy of a Frame